mobarski/itsy/README.md

 to improve the UX/ergonomy and facilitate exploration.

 Programs written in BASIC were not 100% portable between the machines with different dialects BUT it was easy to port them.
-Many books and magazines contained BASIC scripts
+Many books and magazines contained BASIC scripts ...
+TODO ...

 Many years have passed, and computers are now much more powerful.
-Unfortunately the barier of entry into programming had risen and not went down.
+Unfortunately the barier of entry into programming had risen and not went down. ...
+TODO ...

 Reference: ["Why Johny can't code"](https://www.salon.com/2006/09/14/basic_2/)